Top Reasons Why You Should Reload Brass

 One thing the ammunition manufacturers don’t want you to

-realize is that they make their rounds to the shortest SAAMI specification.
+realize is that they make their rounds to the shortest SAAMI specifications.

 There is a valid reason.
 Since every gun reacts differently, this allows the